 are trying to build a multi-vector foreign policy related to

 different states.
-Taking into account this fact, Russia strives
+Taking this fact into account, Russia strives

 more clearly declare their national-state interests,